Kidney Transplant Surgery

 A kidney transplant is a surgical procedure to place a functioning kidney from a donor into a person whose kidneys no longer work properly.
 Your kidneys remove excess fluid and waste from your blood.
 When your kidneys lose their filtering ability, dangerous levels of fluid and waste accumulate in your body — a condition known as kidney failure.
 A kidney transplant is often the best treatment for kidney failure.

 Only one donated kidney is needed to replace two failed kidneys, making living-donor kidney transplantation an option.
 If a compatible living donor is not available for a kidney transplant, your name may be placed on a kidney transplant waiting list to receive an organ from a deceased donor.
-This wait-time could be up to two years.
+This wait time could be up to two years.

-A kidney transplant is used to treat kidney failure, a condition in which your kidneys can function at only a fraction of normal capacity.
 People with end-stage kidney disease need either artificial blood filtering (dialysis) or a kidney transplant to stay alive.

 Common causes of end-stage kidney failure include:

 - Chronic glomerulonephritis — an inflammation and eventual scarring of the tiny filters within your kidneys (glomeruli)

 Sometimes kidney failure can be managed with diet, medication and treatment for the underlying cause.
 If, despite these steps, your kidneys still cannot filter your blood adequately, you might be a candidate for a kidney transplant.

 Complications of the procedure

 Kidney transplant surgery carries risks of complications, including: